 Back in September, I received a marketing letter from Handyman Club of America.
-The letter was offering me an opportunity to test tools and give them a review of what I thought of the tools.
+The letter offered me an opportunity to test tools and give them a review of what I thought of the tools.
 As compensation for my time to test and review the tool, I would be allowed to keep the tools free of charge.
-There was a $12 a year membership fee, that included a subscription to Handy magazine, with a money back guarantee if I was not completely satisfied with any aspect of my membership.
+There was a $ 12-a-year membership fee, that included a subscription to Handy magazine, with a money-back guarantee if I was not completely satisfied with any aspect of my membership.

 To sweeten the deal they offered two free gifts, a 35-pocket bucket organizer, and a 3-pc screw extractor.
 So I thought to myself, for $12 I get two free gifts with no obligation to return them and a 100% money back guarantee, I mine as well give it a try.
 I filled out the send no money now flyer and sent it back.

 The first thing that came in the mail was a welcome letter with instructions on how to set up my membership account and pay my membership fee.
 I paid the membership fee thinking they are being a bit sneaky with it.
 They advertised $12 a year, which was true, what they failed to mention, was that they bill for two years at a time.
 Now my $12 risk just went up to $24, but I thought to myself “whatever” and paid the $24.